Printable header image

 How do charges compare to emergency rooms or other doctors' offices?

-Doctors Care charges are comparable to other medical offices, and patient charges vary according to the patient's insurance coverage.
-Our fees are much less than emergency room fees.
+Doctors Care charges are comparable to those of other medical offices.
+They vary according to the patient’s insurance coverage.
+Our fees are much lower than emergency room fees, typically one-third the cost or less.

 What hours are you open?